jbcoe/value_types/DRAFT.md

 * Remove unnecesary `remove_const` from the specification of hash for indirect.

+* Add a default template type parameter for single-argument constructors for indirect and polymorphic and for indirect's perfect-forwarding assignment.

+* Consistently use `allocator_type` as the template parameter for `allocator_traits`.

 ### Changes in R10

 * Correct naming of explicit 'converting' constructors to 'single-argument' constructors.